Fudenberg-Research-Group/ChIP-FRiP/README.md

 By clicking on the 'SRA Run Selector', users can select and download specific data (e.g., based on organism, gene, condition, or experiment type) from the Sequence Read Archive (SRA) page.

-To quickly access the accession codes of ChIP-seq experiments, you can click "Metadata" button on the page to get "SraRunTable.txt" and use the following command:
+To quickly access the accession codes for a particular ChIP-seq dataset, click "Metadata" button on the page to download "SraRunTable.txt".
+To extract accesion numbers for each file, run:
 ```
 grep "ChIP" SraRunTable.txt | awk -F, '{print $1}' > accessions.txt
 ```
-This command extracts the codes for each file, which can later be used to download the necessary data.

-We have provided a script, batch_download.sh, to facilitate the data download (In this script, we use `fasterq-dump`, which comes as part of `sra-tools`) \
-You can run the script by having the 'accession.txt' in the same folder:
+ `batch_download.sh`, will download FASTQs listed in 'accessions.txt'.
+This uses `fasterq-dump` (from `sra-tools`).
+This script requires 'accession.txt' in the same folder, and can be run as:
 ```
 ./batch_download.sh
 ```

 ### Create Bowtie2 index files
-We got our index files from NCBI or UCSC genome browser.
+For many genomes, bowtie2 index files can be obtained from NCBI or the UCSC genome browser.
 From NCBI, you can choose to use bowtie2 index files directly, or download reference genome for alignment to make your own bowtie2 index files.

 <center>